crdcamp/HindSite/README.md

-# The Purpose of This README.md File
+# The Purpose of This README.md

 This README.md file is mostly for personal notes I can refer to while discovering how a Monte Carlo simulation works.
 It's more of a lesson log to hammer in what I've learned rather than being purely a guide for running this code.
 Big thanks to the book "Fooled by Randomness", by Nassim Nicholas Taleb, for inspiring this super interesting project.
 There are so many valuable concepts in this book that I feel this is the best way to fully digest them.
 I also might be stealing his rhetoric here and there, so I apologize if I occasionally sound pretentious.